tindandelion/carnd-extended-kalman-filter-p6/README.md

 I decided to leave the code in `main()` function mostly untouched, as the code inside it was infrastructural and did not require major modifications.
-The code in `ExtendedEKF` and `KalmanFilter` classes, however, was significantly refactored.
+The code in `FusionEKF` and `KalmanFilter` classes, however, was significantly refactored.

 # High-level application design